Frequently Asked Questions and Answers

 At a minimum, graduate assistants employed on a half time basis are expected to work an average of 20 hours per week.
 The work schedule can be flexible and the student and his/her advisor should mutually agree on a work schedule that best helps to accomplish the student’s objectives as well as the requirements of the advisor and any granting agencies.
 To facilitate effective coordination with advisors, students should maintain reasonable office hours.
 Any substantial change in schedule that affects accessibility of the student must be cleared with the student’s major advisor.

-For full consideration for renewal of assistantships and for consideration for departmental scholarships, an evaluation form provided by the department must be completed by the student, signed by the advisor and submitted to the specialist 417A Ag Hall, at the end of each semester.
+For full consideration for renewal of assistantships and for consideration for departmental scholarships/fellowships, an evaluation form, progress report, provided by the department must be completed by the student, signed by the advisor and submitted to the specialist 417A Ag Hall, at the end of each semester.
 Students on one-half time graduate assistantships may not enroll in more than ten hours of course work in the fall or spring semesters and may not enroll in course work during the summer semester.
 Students on one-half time graduate assistantships are not permitted to hold outside employment.
 The student’s major advisor and the department head must approve exceptions to these policies.
-Students who are sufficiently employed as a teaching or research assistant and are sufficiently enrolled receive resident tuition waivers.
-Students employed .50 FTE receive a resident tuition waiver for Fall/Spring/Summer of 9/9/2.
+Students who are sufficiently employed as a teaching or research assistant and are sufficiently enrolled are eligible for a tuition waiver.

 Students receiving assistantships on a 12-month basis are entitled to two weeks (10 work days) paid leave each year.
 Graduate assistants are expected to work during those times in which classes are not in session.